-Newborn photography is a bit like that and having worked with hundreds of newborns and their sleep deprived parents over the last decade, I’ve answered a whole heap of questions as you can imagine.
+After hundreds of newborn sessions over the last fifteen years, I’ve answered a whole heap of questions as you can imagine.
 Most parents start out seeing some cute baby pictures and think “We should get some done!”, so they start Googling ‘baby photo shoot’ and after five minutes they’re like “WAIT, so do we have to book now or later?”, “Do we want the photos done at home or in a studio?”, “What age should my baby be for a newborn session?”, “What should I wear?”.
 The more you look, the more questions bubble to the surface.

 My role in life, as it turns out, is to provide super-cute photos of newborns for their parents while giving everyone the very best and most relaxed experience possible.
 Unless photoshoots with newborns are something you regularly attend (Ahem), you’re likely to be a little anxious because as a new parent, we are venturing into: The Unknown.